shinaushin/Projection_Mapping/README.md

 Deserializes pickle containing all data collected from pose_est_accuracy_eval.py

-Plots box plots and mean/stddev plots for x,y,z,mag error in position and quaternion,theta error in orientation
+Plots box plots and mean/stddev plots for x,y,z,mag error in position and quaternion,theta error in orientation.
+Assumes that calibration is done in increments of 10 deg from 30 to 150 degrees (can be changed in code)

 ### IR_calibration.py

 Same thing as camera_calibration.py except for IR camera.

-Uses same checkerboard and same number of images for OpenCV calibration
+Uses same checkerboard and same number of images for OpenCV calibration (numbers can be changed in code)

 ### marker_detection_realsense.py